monam99/mmohamma.github.io/_pages/about.md

   - /about.html
 ---

-Hey!
-I am Mona, a senior bachelor's student of Computer Science and Economics at the Sharif University of Technology, Tehran, Iran.
-Previously I was a scientific intern at IST Austria, working in [Professor Chatterjee](https://ist.ac.at/en/research/chatterjee-group/)'s amazing group for a year.
-At Sharif, I have a privilege to work with [Professor Tefagh](http://sharif.edu/~mtefagh/index.html).
-Besides my academic career, I do enjoy traveling, photography, and fitness.
+Hey there!
+I'm Mona.
+I'm just starting my Ph.D. adventure in the world of Operations Research and Information Engineering at Cornell University.
+Right now, I'm currently knee-deep in this awesome project with Gallo ORACL, and I've got the super-awesome [Professor Tefagh]([http://sharif.edu/~mtefagh/index.html](https://people.orie.cornell.edu/shmoys/) as my guide.

+Before this academic adventure, I spent a year as a scientific intern at IST Austria, working alongside the brilliant minds of [Professor Chatterjee](https://ist.ac.at/en/research/chatterjee-group/)'s group.

+Back in my Sharif University days, I had the honor of teaming up with [Professor Tefagh](http://sharif.edu/~mtefagh/index.html).

+Check out my website to get the lowdown on my academic journey and experiences! 🚀😎

 Research
 ======